 The Executive Director of CAI4SR who is also the implementing partner of the Seeing Is Believing project in Osun state, Mrs Eni Ayeni said the eye health outreach was part of events to commemorate the 2019 World Sight Day with the theme: “Vision First”.

 She said “This is part of moves to detect eye problems among the school pupils and prevent childhood blindness.
 We are doing this with the support of ChristoffelBlinden Mission (CBM ) UK under the flagship programme of Standard Chartered Bank, Seeing is Believing (SiB).
 At least, we have conducted eye screening for 159,487 school pupils and distributed over 1,500 free spectacles to children in Osun state”

 She added that in order to ensure prompt eye treatment in Osun State, low vision devices worth 10 million Naira were provided for the State Specialist hospital Asubiaro in Osogbo and Our Lady of Lourdes Catholic Hospital Ipetumodu which are the two focal secondary facilities for the project in the state.

 She said, “In this programme, we have trained over 551 teachers across elementary and middle schools, 110 traditional birth attendants (TBA), 55 general nurses and mid-wives and 221 Community Health Extension Workers on child eye health across the 30 local government areas.
-We also trained three optometrist and three ophthalmic nurses on Low Vision and child eye health.
+We also trained three optometrist and three ophthalmic nurses on Low Vision and child eye health in order to help them provide the best dry eye treatment as possible.
 We also ensured the inclusion of eye health in the harmonized strategic health plan of the Ministry of Health”.